Focrult/NoSQL-Social-Network-API/README.md

 Furthermore the user will be required to complete the following instructions to use this application:

-* Step 1: Open Insomnia
+* Step 1: Open Insomnia,
-* Step 2: Run 'npm start' to launch the application
+* Step 2: Run 'npm start' to launch the application,
-* Step 3: Input the appropriate Get, Post, Put and Delete requests
+* Step 3: Input the appropriate Get, Post, Put and Delete routes,
 * Step 4: View the results

   ## Usage